 Steel Glo Stainless Steel Cookware Cleaner

-Third on the list is Steel Glo Stainless Steel Cookware Cleaner.
+Third, on the list is Steel Glo Stainless Steel Cookware Cleaner.
 I haven’t used this one myself, but my sister does all the time.
 The results are very very good.
 She is so happy with this product and says she just hopes they never stop producing it.
-The environmental friendly formula works as a multipurpose cleaner, although it is stated as stainless steel cleaner.
+The environment-friendly formula works as a multipurpose cleaner, although it is stated as stainless steel cleaner.
 It doesn’t leave scratches, no matter the direction of rubbing.
 Here you can check the current price on Amazon.

 How to clean the bottom of stainless steel pots and pans